exercism/python/concepts/generators/about.md

 Generators are a special sub-set of _iterators_.
 `Iterators` are the mechanism/protocol that enables looping over _iterables_.
-Generators and and the iterators returned by common Python (`iterables`)[https://wiki.python.org/moin/Iterator] act very similarly, but there are some important differences to note:
+Generators and the iterators returned by common Python [`iterables`][iterables] act very similarly, but there are some important differences to note:

 - Generators are _one-way_; there is no "backing up" to a previous value.

 - Iterating over generators consume the returned values; no resetting.

 - Generators (_being lazily evaluated_) are not sortable and can not be reversed.

 - Generators do _not_ have `indexes`, so you can't reference a previous or future value using addition or subtraction.